Exero Group, Professional Private Detectives

 Industry Insights

-Client Checklist: What to Prepare Before Hiring a Private Investigator in Prague
+Hiring a Private Investigator in Prague: Checklist

 By Exero Group · Exero Group, Prague

 Most people who pick up the phone to a private investigator have never done it before.
 The first call usually feels awkward, and that often costs the client time and money: either the brief is too vague to scope, or the wrong information is shared and good leads get missed.
-This checklist is what we wish every new client had in front of them before they call us — or any other licensed Czech investigator.
+This checklist is what we wish every new client had in front of them before they call us, or any other licensed Czech investigator.

 1. Define the question you actually want answered